wjholden/Advent-of-Code-2015/README.md

 9. `**` Graphs, permutations
 10. `**` Automata, peeking, integer sequences
 11. `**` Password complexity, radix overflow, test cases, trim your inputs
+12. `**` JSON.
+This is going to be too difficult in Rust, so I'm using Julia instead.

 ## Lessons Learned